acsulli/ocp-4-image-management/demos/README.md

 The data in the `spec` section contains configuration information which has been added by the operator or administrator during the course of deployment and/or execution.

 The data in the `status` section reflects the current status of the registry.
-This includes status condition changes, the number of replicas which exist, the type of storage being used and it's real-time configuration.
+This includes status condition changes, the number of replicas which exist, the type of storage being used and its real-time configuration.

 Some interesting highlights of the configuration include: